hertles/russianflow/README.md

 # RussianFlow
-RussianFlow is a single page application on React/Redux

-# Created using SamuraiJS API
+RussianFlow is a single page application on React/Redux.
+It is created using SamuraiJS API

 # Visit site: https://hertles.github.io/russianflow/